jaimedeclutters/jaimedeclutters.github.io/_posts/minimalism/2017-06-26-minimalism-led-to-a-life-of-intention.md

 I have spent years not living intentionally.
 I didn’t really know what I wanted.
 Actually, that’s not true.
 I knew what I wanted, but I pushed that aside to strive to impress the world.
 I took on the pressure of wanting it all and feeling like we were never going to get there, no matter how financially successful we were.
 I allowed impulse shopping to overshadow spending (and saving) with intention.
 I allowed my schedule to be filled in order to please others.
 In result, I found myself exhausted and feeling like I might never truly feel joy.

 Then minimalism came into view.
-Joshua Becker defines minimalism as: The intentional promotion of the things that we most value and the removal of everything that distracts us from it.
+[Joshua Becker](https://www.becomingminimalist.com/){: target="_blank" } defines minimalism as: The intentional promotion of the things that we most value and the removal of everything that distracts us from it.

 And that’s what I started doing.